denoland/std/.github/CONTRIBUTING.md

 ## Pull Requests

-1. For and clone the repository.
+1. Fork and clone the repository.
 1. Create a new branch for your changes.
 1. Make your changes and ensure `deno task ok` passes successfully.
 1. Commit your changes with clear messages.